Empty space, drag to resize

 This article expands on brain chemistry and its connection to fun

-Hard to Break - Why Our Brains Make Habits Stick
+Hard to Break - Why Our Brains Make Habits Stick (deep study)

-This book explains how dopamine is essential for building habits.
 It includes loads of evidence-based studies demonstrating how the brain works, from establishing cues, rules, and motivation.